cassuci/mc959_ssl/README.md

 1. Image Classification: The model is trained for binary image classification using the Pascal VOC dataset, for person detection.
 2. Image segmentation: The model is trained to segment objects from three classes (person, car and chair).

-## Results

-After running the evaluation script, you'll find the performance metrics printed in the console.
-These include accuracy, precision, recall, F1-score, and AUC-ROC for the classification task.

-## Visualization
+## Datasets

-The project includes visualization tools in `src/libs/visualization.py`.
-These are used to plot training histories, feature maps, and to visualize the latent space of the trained model.
+1. COCO: The "Stuff 2017" portion of the COCO dataset is used for the inpainting, coloring and segmentation tasks.
+2. Pascal VOC: The "VOC2012 Challenge" data is used for the classification task.

 ## Contributing